Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 21.26.17 UTC
+- WIB: Selasa, 4 Maret 2025 22.27.39 UTC
-- WITA: Selasa, 4 Maret 2025 22.26.17 UTC
+- WITA: Selasa, 4 Maret 2025 23.27.39 UTC
-- WIT: Selasa, 4 Maret 2025 23.26.17 UTC
+- WIT: Rabu, 5 Maret 2025 00.27.39 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: motivational
+Kategori: success